Growing Zones: 4-11 patio / 8-11 outdoors(hardy down to 20℉) 4-11 patio / 8-11 outdoors

 Planting & Care

-Location: When deciding where to plant your banana tree keep in mind that they prefer full sunlight.
-They can tolerate partial shade, but need at least six hours of sunlight a day.
-Banana trees don’t like extreme heat, so afternoon shade will be more beneficial for your tree than morning shade.
+1. Planting: Ice Cream Bananas can tolerate partial shade, but need at least six hours of sunlight a day.
+Banana Trees don’t like extreme heat, so afternoon shade will be more beneficial for your tree than morning shade.
 Avoid areas that receive high winds.
-Heavy winds can cause the leaves to rip.
-If kept indoors place your banana tree by a large sunny window.
+If you keep it indoors, place your banana tree by a large sunny window.

-Watering: Banana trees like water, they’re generally pretty thirsty.
-However, they don’t do well in standing water or areas that are prone to flooding.
-Be careful not to over water your tree.
-Keep your soil moist, but not over saturated.
+2. Watering: Keep your soil moist, but not oversaturated.
 Water your tree every 2 to 3 days during the summer, and every few weeks in the winter, depending on your climate.
 Warmer areas that are more prone to drought will require water more frequently.
-If your tree is in a shady area it will most likely require less water.
+If your tree is in a shady area, it will most likely require less water.

-Fertilizer: Banana trees are often as hungry as they are thirsty.
-Give your tree a well-balanced organic fertilizer once a month during the growing season.
+3. Fertilizing: Give your tree a well-balanced organic fertilizer once a month during the growing season.
 Fertilizer will have a recommended dose for the size of your tree on the back of the package.
-We recommend giving your tree half of that dose to avoid root burn.
-Once your tree flowers switch to an organic fertilizer that’s low in nitrogen.
-If a banana leaf drops, leave it.
-Banana leaves provide excellent natural resources as they decompose.
+We recommend giving your tree half of that dose for best results.

-Pruning: Remove any damaged or broken leaves that hang downwards.
-After your tree produces fruit trim it back to about 30 inches tall, and let the stem dry out for a week or two.
+4. Pruning: Remove any damaged or broken leaves that hang downwards.
+After your tree produces fruit, trim it back to about 30 inches tall, and let the stem dry out for a week or two.
 Once the stem has dried, remove it.
 This will allow new banana tree stalks to grow.
-Once a stem fruits, it won’t produce again.

 Most items ship the next business day unless otherwise noted